-- 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices. - 2.
-On the Playback tab, click the name of the digital output device. - 3.
+- 1. From the Windows desktop, right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices. - 2.
+On the Playback tab, select the name of the digital output device. - 3.
 Click Set Default, and then click OK.

-To return the audio stream to the computer speakers, follow these steps:
+To return the audio stream to the computer speakers:

-- 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices. - On the Playback tab, click Speakers and Headphones. - Click Set Default, and then click OK.
+- 1. From the Windows desktop, right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices. - 2.
+On the Playback tab, click Speakers and Headphones. - 3.
+Click Set Default, and then click OK.